 Best Things to do in Lisbon: Complete City Guide

-Watch a magical sunset over whitewashed roofs, get lost in a medieval maze of streets, ride through narrow streets on a rickety tram, marvel at flamboyant palaces and learn about the Age of Discoveries.
-There are so many wonderful things to do in Lisbon, continue reading for our complete city guide.
+Watch magical sunsets over whitewashed roofs, get lost in a medieval maze of streets, ride through narrow streets on rickety trams, marvel at colourful flamboyant palaces and learn about the Age of Discoveries.
+There are so many wonderful things to do in Lisbon, continue reading for our complete city guide and everything you need to know before you visit Lisbon.

-Portugal’s coastal capital is definitely one of our favourite European cities!
-With its magical sunsets over whitewashed houses, flamboyant palaces and delicious desserts it very quickly stole our hearts.
+Portugal’s gorgeous coastal capital is hands-down one of our favourite European cities!
+With its magical sunsets over whitewashed houses, extravagant palaces, quaint cobbled streets and delicious desserts, it very quickly stole our hearts.

 No time to read the best things to do in Lisbon now?
 Save it for later!